moecherry99/AlexCherryFinalYearProject/README.md

 [2] [Photon Engine](https://www.photonengine.com/) - Photon Engine for Multiplayer design
 [3] [Photon Diagram](https://doc.photonengine.com/zh-tw/bolt/current/in-depth/server-client-model) - A diagram for the Photon Engine layout and how clients connect to eachother.

-Any other references that were used for the actual development of the game are shown in the **References** folder that is contained in the main page of this repository.
+Any other references that were used for the actual development of the game are shown in the **References** file that is contained in the main page of this repository.

 [Back to top](#entropy)